cosmos/cosmos-sdk/CONTRIBUTING.md

     - **no PRs targeting this branch should be merged unless exceptional circumstances arise**
 - On the `RC` branch, prepare a new version section in the `CHANGELOG.md`
     - All links must be link-ified: `$ python ./scripts/linkify_changelog.py CHANGELOG.md`
-    - Copy the entries into a `RELEASE_CHANGELOG.md`, this is needed so the bot knows which entries to add to the release page on github.
+    - Copy the entries into a `RELEASE_CHANGELOG.md`, this is needed so the bot knows which entries to add to the release page on GitHub.
 - Kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks)
 - If errors are found during the simulation testing, commit the fixes to `master` and create a new `RC` branch (making sure to increment the `rcN`)
 - After simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch
 - Create a PR to `master` to incorporate the `CHANGELOG.md` updates
-- Tag the release (use `git tag -a`) and create a release in Github
+- Tag the release (use `git tag -a`) and create a release in GitHub
 - Delete the `RC` branches

 ### Point Release Procedure